Goals and Expectations:

 We are pleased to announce that the following students were selected for the 2016 Doisy Summer Undergrad Program:

 - Nina Razavi, from Saint Louis University, who will work in David Ford's lab.
+Her project is entitled "Chemical synthesis of clickable lipid analogs and the identification of novel eosinophil lipid mediators."

 - Jay Subramoney, from the University of Delaware, who will work in Angel Baldan's lab.